UniBreakfast/web-dev-knowledge-graph/requirements/graphus.md

         old: string,
         new: string
       },
-  description: string // if action is add or update
+  description: string, // if action is add or update
+  links: [ 0 or more elements like the one below
+    {
+      from: positive integer,
+      to: positive integer,
+    }, // if type is 'node', action is 'delete' and
+  ]   // there were links to/from the deleted node
 }

 [Back to top](#graphus-module-requirements)